 “Over the years, AWSM’s scholarship program became Celeste’s favorite cause,” said David Martindale, Williams’ longtime partner.
 “She was always eager to give the next generation of women in sports media a leg up.”

-Williams will be recognized at AWSM’s 2019 convention, set for June 13-16 at the Tampa Marriott Waterside in Florida.
+Williams will be recognized at AWSM’s 2019 convention, set for June 13-16 at the Tampa Marriott Water Street, formerly the Tampa Marriott Waterside Hotel & Marina, in Florida.

 “Celeste helped push the organization forward into the digital age – creating the group’s first website and online job bank,” AWSM president Jenny Dial Creech said.
 “Her service and dedication to AWSM helped the organization grow and thrive.”